 Admitted MizzouMACC students will receive communication from Mizzou’s Office of New Student Programs to sign up for orientation sessions.
 Several session dates will be available.

 Students receive bills from both Mizzou and MACC.
 Students must make payments at both institutions, and the accounts are managed separately.
 Billing from Mizzou will be similar to the standard structure, although MizzouMACC students are not assessed late fees until October if enrolled in the fall semester.
 This is because MACC does not disperse aid until 45 days after classes begin.
 Students pay respective tuition and fees at Mizzou and MACC.

-The table below shows the estimated cost of attendance for MizzouMACC the 2019-20 academic year (fall and spring semesters).
-The estimates below assume that you are enrolled in 12 credit hours per semester at MACC and 3 credit hours per semester at Mizzou.
-Tuition and fees are based on a per-credit-hour basis, so overall costs may vary.
-Net price calculators are available on both the Mizzou and MACC websites.
+The table below shows the estimated cost of attendance for MizzouMACC the 2020-21 academic year (fall and spring semesters).
+The estimates below assume that the student is enrolled in 12 credit hours per semester at MACC and 3 credit hours per semester at Mizzou.

 *additional fees such as parking, student health, and rec center fees not included